Never realized how complicated weed was…NEVER!

 Can You Overcook Cannabutter?

-Cannabutter is, undoubtedly, the starting point for a myriad of cannabic preparations.
-In essence, it is extremely simple to prepare, and you can find numerous recipes available online to make this versatile cannabis-infused preparation.
+Cannabutter is, undoubtedly, the starting point for a myriad of cannabic preparations and most of the weed edibles out there.
+In essence, it is extremely simple to prepare, and you can find numerous recipes available online to make this versatile cannabis-infused butter and other infused ingredients to prepare your edibles at home.
 Nevertheless, getting a proper infusion in your cannabutter has its tricks, and there are small details that can significantly influence the overall quality of your final product.

-You can overcook cannabutter, and in fact, this could happen very easily and quickly, compromising the cannabutter taste, smell, and effects.
-If you are in the search for a more detailed explanation of how your cannabutter can be overcooked and how this can influence the quality of your resulting product, you have slipped to the right place.
+You can overcook cannabutter, and in fact, this could happen very easily and quickly, compromising the cannabutter's taste, smell, and effects.
+If you are in search of a more detailed explanation of how your cannabutter can be overcooked and how this can influence the quality of your resulting product, you have slipped into the right place.

-In the following article, we will talk a little more about the factors that can lead to poor cooking of your cannabis and, therefore, an inadequate infusion of weed in your butter.
-We will give you some tips to avoid overcooking canna-butter to make the best out of your buds.
+In the following article, we will talk a little more about the factors that can lead to poor cooking of your cannabis, getting burnt cannabutter as a result, and therefore, an inadequate infusion of weed in your butter.
+We will give you some tips to avoid overcooking cannabutter to make the best out of your buds.

 As we already mentioned, overcooking your cannabutter can happen much easier than you might think.
 You can overcook it in terms of time or temperature.